TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Gmenu/Index.rst

    Description
-         If the menu is forced to a certain minimum dimension, this is a list of objects in the gifbuilder-object that is removed for this last item.
+         If the menu is forced to a certain minimum dimension, this is a list of objects in the GIFBUILDER object that is removed for this last item.
 This is important to do if the menu items has elements that should only be applied if the item is actually a menu item!